CarGurus Header

 According to CarGurus experts, the overall rating for the 2021 Honda Civic is 7.2 out of 10, while the 2021 Nissan Maxima scores 7.3 out of 10.
 Based on these ratings, the 2021 Nissan Maxima is the recommended choice, offering a slightly higher overall score, a powerful engine, and a bold design that stands out in its class.

-• You seek a sedan with a high safety rating and advanced safety features.
+• You value a car with a strong safety rating and comprehensive ADAS features.

 CarGurus highlights